Skip to content

 __HAL_RCC_USART1_CLK_ENABLE();

-This follows the same pattern as enabling the GPIO clock in the LED tutorial: all STM32 peripherals have their clocks turned off after reset, and you need to enable them manually.
+This follows the same pattern as enabling the GPIO clock in the LED tutorial: all peripherals on the STM32 have their clocks disabled after reset, so we must manually enable them.
 The HAL library's __HAL_RCC_xxx_CLK_ENABLE() macro essentially writes a 1 to the corresponding bit in the RCC (Reset and Clock Control) register.

-In our C++ code, this clock enable is wrapped in the enable_clock() private method of the UartDriver template, using if constexpr to select the correct macro at compile time:
+In our C++ code, this clock enabling is encapsulated within the enable_clock() private method of the UartDriver template, using if constexpr to select the correct macro at compile time:

 cpp